Welcome to Butc(h)er.

 Then you’ve come to the right place.

 Butc(h)er is a blog about growing up butch and growing into your butch self.
-It’s a place to ask questions about what it means to be butch, how that shapes the world for us, and how we can be our best selves.
+It’s a place to ask questions and seek answers about what it means to be butch, how that shapes the world for us, and how we can be our best selves.